May 26, 2021 | Abby Foutch

 6 Asking for accommodation requests

-Events must be accessible to all, and you’ll want to know the accommodation requirements of your attendees ahead of time so you can build them into the planning stages of your event.
-By addressing accessibility on the registration form, you’re also sending a message that you’re having an accessible event where all are welcome.
+Events must be accessible to all, and you’ll want to know the accommodation needs of your attendees ahead of time, so you can build them into the planning stages of your event.
+By addressing accessibility right on the event registration form, you’re also sending a message that you’re having an accessible event where all are welcome.

-There are a lot of considerations for both in-person and virtual attendees.
-Please do your research for both in-person and virtual attendees as there’s a lot to consider for each attendee type.
+There are a lot of considerations for both in-person and digital attendees.
+Please do your research for both in-person and digital attendees, as there’s a lot to consider for each attendee type.

 7 Radio buttons > drop-downs

 Radio buttons are fantastic because they are straightforward and don’t waste any time.
-Don’t use dropdowns options unless you need multiple response answers, and remember to stack radio buttons vertically.
+Don’t use dropdowns options unless you really need multiple response answers, and remember to stack your radio buttons vertically.

 8 Ask where they heard about the event

 In the internet age, your registrants could have come across your event literally anywhere.
-If you want to get a better idea of where your audience is coming from so you can double down your efforts and maybe ditch some others, collect the info via checkboxes.
-Don’t forget to add an “other” field, so they can write in where they heard about the event if it’s none of the above.
+If you want to get a better idea of where your audience is coming from, so you can double down on some efforts and maybe ditch others, collect the info via checkboxes.
+Don’t forget to add an “other” field, so they can write in where they heard about the event, if it’s none of the above.
 Pssst.
-You can use conditional logic so when an attendee selects “other” another box pops up for them to type in where.
+You can use conditional logic so when an attendee selects “other,” another box pops up for them to type in where.

 9 The ability to navigate back and forth

-There’s nothing more frustrating than having to go back to the previous registration page and all of your information disappears.
-Make sure your form has the ability to navigate back and forth while keeping the information on the form.
-It’s simple but it’s expected in 2021.
+There’s nothing more frustrating than having to go back to the previous registration page and all of your information disappears!
+Make sure your form has the ability to navigate back and forth, while keeping the information on the form.
+It’s simple but it’s expected these days.

 10 Emergency contact

-It’s easy to brush this one aside, but we’re adding it to our 2021 list because it’s one of the most useful if ever needed.
-Hopefully, you’ll never have to use this information, but when an emergency strikes the last thing you want to be doing is panic searching for how to contact an attendee’s family.
+It’s easy to brush this one aside, but we’re adding it to our list because it’s one of the most useful.
+Hopefully, you’ll never have to use this information, but when an emergency strikes, the last thing you want to be doing is panic-searching for how to contact an attendee’s family.

 11 Stop the word vomit

 Less is more.
-That’s not new in 2021, but some people still haven’t gotten the picture.
+That’s not new, but some people still haven’t gotten the picture.

-Make cheeky comments but don’t go overboard adding a bunch of unnecessary text to the registration form.
-The more you say, the more confusing forms can be.
+Make cheeky comments but don’t go overboard, adding a bunch of unnecessary text to the event registration form.
+The more you say, the more confusing forms become.
 If a field needs an explanation, keep it short and to the point.

 12 GDPR compliance checkbox

-In the age of privacy, it’s best to make sure you’re covered and your attendees know their information is safe.
-This one is missed a lot since GDPR doesn’t affect all participants (yet), but things can change on a dime and it’s easy to add the little checkbox.
+In the age of digital privacy, it’s best to make sure you’re covered and your attendees know their information is safe.
+This one is missed a lot, since GDPR doesn’t affect all participants (yet), but things can change on a dime and it’s easy to add the little checkbox.

 If you’re on the fence, put it on the form

 We get it.
-It’s a balancing act trying to get the information you need while keeping the form short and following all of the dos and don’ts.
+It’s a balancing act, trying to get the information you need while keeping the form short and following all of the dos and don’ts.
 However, if you’re on the fence about a field, just put on the form.
+Maybe just don’t mark it as required.

-Having a couple of extra questions on the form will be better than wishing you had that information or even worse, trying to get individual tidbits from your registrants via email.
+Having a couple of extra questions on the event registration form will be better than wishing you had that information.
+Or worse, trying to get individual tidbits from your registrants via email.

 Test all of the different attendee types

-When you’re testing your form, make sure you are testing for each attendee type as they will have different questions (cough, cough…conditional logic and visibility settings.)
-You want the registration process to be as smooth as possible and the only way to ensure that all your hard work doesn’t go amiss is to test and test again … and maybe one more time for good luck.
+When you’re testing your form, make sure you’re testing for each attendee type, as they’ll require different questions (cough, cough…conditional logic and visibility settings.)
+You want the event registration process to be as smooth as possible, and the only way to ensure that all your hard work doesn’t go amiss is to test and test again … and maybe one more time for good luck.

 Recap

-The registration form is one of the first points of contact registrants are going to have with the event so you’ll want it to leave a boomin’ impression.
-You can do this by making the form easy to complete, short & sweet while gathering the information that is necessary.
+The event registration form is one of the first points of contact registrants are going to have with the event, so you’ll want it to slap.
+You can do this by making the form easy to complete, and short and sweet, while gathering the information that is necessary.

 Last but not least, have some fun!
-Being a real human goes a long way in 2021.
+Being a real human goes a long way.